JZongit/Crop-Rotation-Simulator/README.md

 Other Assumptions:
 <break>
-1. All Harvest Notables (other than those that affect color chances) and Crop Rotation are allocated
+1. Crop Rotation and all Harvest Notables (other than those that affect color chances) are allocated

 2. Imbued Harvest was selected on the Map Device (additional 50% chance for no-wilt and 50% chance for additional monster from T1-T3 seed)